uc-r/uc-r.github.io/analytics/predictive/regression_preparation.md

 Given a fixed amount of data, typical recommendations for splitting your data into training-testing splits include 60% (training) - 40% (testing), 70%-30%, or 80%-20%.
 Generally speaking, these are appropriate guidelines to follow; however, it is good to keep in mind that as your overall data set gets smaller,

-* spending too much in training ($>80\%$) won't allow us to get a good assessment of predictive performance.
+* spending too much in training ($$>80\%$$) won't allow us to get a good assessment of predictive performance.
 We may find a model that fits the training data very well, but is not generalizable (overfitting),
-* sometimes too much spent in testing ($>40\%$) won't allow us to get a good assessment of model parameters
+* sometimes too much spent in testing ($$>40\%$$) won't allow us to get a good assessment of model parameters

 Typically, we are not lacking in the size of our data here, so a 70-30 split is often sufficient.
 The two most common ways of splitting data include ___simple random sampling___ and ___stratified sampling___.

 ### Simple random sampling

 The simplest way to split the data into training and test sets is to take a simple random sample.
-This does not control for any data attributes, such as the percentage of data in the quantiles in your response variable ($y$).
+This does not control for any data attributes, such as the percentage of data in the quantiles in your response variable ($$y$$).
 There are multiple ways to split our data.
 Here we show four options to produce a 70-30 split (note that setting the seed value allows you to reproduce your randomized splits):

 ```r